Kevin Harvey (venture capitalist): Career

 The first company Harvey founded was StyleWare, a software company which was based in Houston and was a publisher of more than ten software products, including Multiscribe.
 In 1988, Claris Corporation, a subsidiary of Apple, acquired the company.
 After the purchase, the Styleware continued to develop it as ClarisWorks.

-Harvey founded Approach Software and served as its president.
+Harvey founded Approach Software and was its president.
 He led the development of the first end-user client/server database for Microsoft Windows.
 Lotus Development acquired Approach Software in 1993.

 Benchmark Capital

 Harvey co-founded Benchmark Capital in 1995.
 The firm has invested in multiple companies, including eBay, OpenTable, Snapchat, Twitter and Uber.
 Some companies have gone to complete successful IPOs, including Red Hat and Proofpoint.

 As a general partner at Benchmark Capital, Harvey also led the firm's investments in such companies as BOKU, Bytemobile (now part of Citrix Systems), CollabNet, CloudPassage, Eucalyptus Systems (acquired by HP), Highlight (acquired by Pinterest), Ingenio (acquired by AT&T), Metaweb (acquired by Google), MySQL, oDesk, oFoto (acquired by Kodak), RemarQ Communities (acquired by Critical Path, Inc.), RightScale, Tellme Networks (acquired by Microsoft), When.com (acquired by America Online), Zimbra (acquired by Yahoo!), and Minerva University.

-Harvey serves on the boards of Upwork and Minerva.
+Harvey is on the boards of Upwork and Minerva.